launchdarkly-labs/ld-nextjs/README.md

 - `initNodeSdk` - Initializes the Node SDK on server startup using the [instrumentation hook](https://nextjs.org/docs/app/building-your-application/optimizing/instrumentation)

-- `initSsr` - Setups up the ssr client.
+- `initSsrLDClient` - Setups up the ssr client.
 Call this at the root layout so the ssr client can be shared across pages.

 - `LDProvider` - The react context provider used on the client side.